-12 PAATZ, Die Kirchen ... cit., III, p.
-401, dates their removal 1841 ff.
+12 Paatz 1952-5, III, 401, dates their removal 1841ff.

-13 Toker made this observation in the paper he presented at the 1997 conference at Harvard, published here, in vol. II.
+13 Toker made this observation in the paper he presented at the 1997 conference at Harvard.
+Toker 2001, 235-237.

-14 Another series of apostle frescoes, now lost, was painted specifically for the consecration of the church in 1436; see M. Amy, The Revised Attributions and Dates of Two 15th Century Mural Cycles for the Cathedral of Florence, in "Mitteilungen des Kunsthistorischen Institutes in Florenz", XLII (1998), pp. 176-89; C. DE TOLNAY, Michelangelo, 5 vols., Princeton, Princeton University Press, 1947-60, I, pp. 168-71; J. POPE-HENNESSY, Italian High Renaissance Sculpture, London, Phaidon, 1963, Catalogue, pp. 11-13, 53.
+14 Another series of apostle frescoes, now lost, was painted specifically for the consecration of the church in 1436.
+See Amy 1998; Tolnay 1947-60, I, 168-71; Pope-Hennessy 1963, Catalogue, 11-13, 53.

-If one thinks of the high altar as the site of the sacrament, this unusual if not unique arrangement makes particular sense, since it inevitably recalls - as it did also to Carol Krinsky, who first made the suggestion - the prototypical church of the Holy Apostles built by the Emperor Constantine in the imperial capital at Constantinople.
-15 If this reference seems far-fetched, it may have come to Florence from Milan, where St. Ambrose had founded another church of the Holy Apostles in emulation of the Costantinian building.
+unique arrangement makes particular sense, since it inevitably recalls-as it did also to Carol Krinsky, who first made the suggestion-the prototypical church of the Holy Apostles, that built by the Emperor Constantine in the imperial capital at Constantinople.
+15 If this reference seems far-fetched, it may have come to Florence from Milan, where St. Ambrose had founded another church of the Holy Apostles, in emulation of the Constantinian building.
 16 Florence, indeed, had many souvenirs of St. Ambrose, besides the church of San Lorenzo which he established during his stay there.
-17 The important consideration for us is that at Constantinople, according to Eusebius's description, commemorations of the apostles surrounded the tomb of Constantine himself, in obvious conflation with the tomb of Christ - precisely the configuration created at Florence.
+17 The important consideration for us is that at Constantinople, according to Eusebius's description, commemorations of the apostles surrounded the tomb of Constantine himself, in obvious conflation with the tomb of Christ-precisely the configuration created at Florence.
 18 It may be interesting from several points of view to recall in this context that the famous legend according to which the church of the apostles in Florence itself was founded by the Emperor Charlemagne when he re-established the city, seems to have emerged at precisely this period, that is, around 1300.
 19

 The second point I want to make about the treatment of the crossing of Florence cathedral concerns the windows of the oculi in the drum of Brunelleschi's cupola, where narratives of the lives of Mary and Christ are interspersed.
 The programmatic nature of the special relationship between center and circumference in the ideology of the Duomo is strikingly apparent from another anomaly that occurs here, namely, the conspicuous absence of the Crucifixion.
-Margaret Haines as well as Cristina Acidini Luchinat noticed this peculiarity and offered the illuminating, indeed absolutely inevitable suggestion that the Christological lacuna was filled by the Eucharistic sacrifice at the high altar.
-20
+Margaret Haines as well as Cristina Acidini Luchinat noticed this peculiarity and offered the illuminating, indeed absolutely inevitable suggestion that the Christological lacuna was filled by the Eucharistic sacrifice at the high altar.20

-15 In a comment on Toker's paper mentioned in note 13.
+15 In a comment on Toker's paper mentioned in n.
+13.